 If you click on Robert A. Heinlein you will see listed on his page his three most common character types.

-Technically, mystery writer Dick Francis didn't reuse protagonists, but in terms of personality, they're all exactly the same guy.
+Technically, mystery writer Dick Francis didn't reuse protagonists, but in terms of personality, with very few exceptions, they're all exactly the same guy.

 Yes, he did.
 Sid Halley (4 books) and Kit Fielding (2).
 How sad is it that I know this?
 But otherwise, yeah, they're all pretty much the same bloke.